kul-work/Technocratic-Democracy/README.md

 # Technocratic-Democracy
-draft basic rules for a democratic society based on technocracy
+draft basic rules for a democratic society based on technocracy.

+Romanian based - current state organisation is a semi-presidential representative democratic republic.